 Ethan: "It's a book that hopefully will help people understand and accept that PDA isn't a choice."

-Through their honesty, strength, and hope, Callum and Ethan are helping to rewrite the story around autism and PDA — one page, one heart, and one conversation at a time.
+Through their honesty, Callum and Ethan are helping to rewrite the story around autism and PDA ; one page and conversation at a time.

 Frami Books® is a registered trademark in the UK